 Case Study: How One Woman Fought Back After Losing $500,000

 Identity thieves use electronic transfers to plunder bank accounts.
-Here’s how Identity Theft 911 helped one customer get her money back.
+Here’s how IDT911 helped one customer get her money back.

 Thursday, July 14, 2011

 Betty Riley* had been building her savings account for years in anticipation of her retirement.
 So she was surprised to get a letter confirming that she had authorized a wire transfer of half a million dollars to an international bank.

 Riley, a native of Branson, Missouri, had never been overseas let alone opened an account with a foreign bank.
 Bank officials believed the transfer was legitimate and, initially, refused to replace the funds.